Please take the time to read the entire Logistics section in full. If you have questions, feel free to call the Alpine Ascents office or email us.

 FOR NEPAL: if you are choosing evacuation service only, you will need to use Global Rescue of our two recommended insurers.
 You can find more information about our providers here.

 Please note the arrival date in Kathmandu on your day-to-day itinerary listed on your confirmation letter.
 Please ensure that your flight arrives in Kathmandu prior to 2 p.m. on your arrival date as this will allow you to meet the group in the evening.
 Flight reservations for your expedition should be made as soon as possible.

-Alpine Ascents highly recommends the services of Charles Mulvehill at Scan East West Travel (800) 727-2157 or (206) 623-2157 or [email protected] when making flight arrangements.
+If you would like the assistance of a travel agency, we can recommend our friends at Exito Travel.
 Please e-mail or mail a copy of your flight itinerary to our offices.
 We will review your itinerary to ensure you will arrive on time.

 Getting to Kathmandu, Nepal